pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"assignment-from-no-return"+OR+"E1111")

 ### [E1120](#E1120) (no-value-for-parameter)<a name="E1120"></a>
-No value for argument %s in %s call
+No value for argument %s in %s call.

 Used when a function call passes too few arguments.

 **:x: Incorrect code**